shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/the_free_matrix_representation.rst

    by Stéphane Haussler

-I hope the reader will find the *free matrix representation* obvious.
-In free matrix representation, everything in a matrix is expressed with its basis vectors, basis bivectors, basis volumes, and can be reordered at will.
-The matrix bracket :math:`[]` act as an opertor adding a :math:`+` sign between elements.
+I hope the reader will find the *free matrix representation* intuitive.
+In this representation, each matrix element is expressed using its basis vectors, basis bivectors, and basis volumes, and can be reordered freely.
+The matrix brackets :math:`[]` function as an operator, adding a :math:`+` sign between the elements within the brackets.

 Vectors
 -------

 .. {{{

-For example, a vector :math:`v^♯` can be expressed with an implicit basis as:
+A vector :math:`v^♯` with components :math:`a`, :math:`b`, and :math:`c`  will
+most often expressed using implicit basis vectors in column form:

 .. math::